kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 end
 ```

-_(ignore my shitty code here, just a pseudocode for proof of concept)_

-We would also need to handle cases where none of blue/green is deployed before,
-which can be quite tricky to write that code in bash script.
+We would also need to handle cases where none of blue/green version is deployed before.
+This can be quite tricky to write in bash script.

-On top of that, if we want to stop the non-live version manually,
-the approach won't work as well.

 Technically, I think is still possible to solve it with: